wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.2.6.3 =
+Upgrade your plugin now for 1 framework code tweak that makes the plugin fully compatible with WooCommerce Version 2.1.11 and backwards.

 = 1.2.6.2 =
 Upgrade your plugin now for 2 new feature, 3 Framework code Tweaks and full compatibility with WooCommerce version 2.1.9 and WordPress version 3.9.1